MicrosoftDocs/azure-dev-docs/articles/python/overview-azd-templates.md

 The best approach to get started is to [follow the quickstart](quickstart-python-web-azd-templates.md) to create your first Python web app and deploy it to Azure in minutes with `azd` templates.
 If you prefer not to set up a local development environment, you can follow the [quickstart by using GitHub Codespaces](quickstart-python-web-azd-codespaces.md) instead.

-## What are the Python azd templates?
+## What are the Python web azd templates?

-<a name="why-would-i-want-to-use-this"><a/>
+<a name="why-would-i-want-to-use-this"></a>

-The Python web `azd` templates are commonly used by experienced Python web developers to build new Python web apps that target Azure deployment.
-The `azd` templates offer several benefits:

-- **Easiest possible start**: Quickly build an entire local development/hosting environment and deployment environment by running just a few command-line instructions.
+The `azd` templates are intended for experienced Python web developers who want to build Python web apps that target Azure deployment.
+The templates provide the **easiest possible start** for Python web app development.
+You can quickly build an entire local development/hosting environment and deployment environment with only a few command-line instructions.
 The workflow is simple to use and the steps are easy to remember.

-- **Fastest possible start**: After you set up your development and hosting environments, focus on building your web app within minutes.
+After you set up your development and hosting environments, the templates provide you with the **fastest possible start** to building out your Python web app.
+By configuring the template code files to meet your specific requirements, you can customize your Python web app in minutes.

-- **Build on Best practices**: Follow the template design approach and add your code by building on the solid foundation.
+The templates also help you follow established design strategies and **build on best practices**.
+Follow the template designs and add your code by building on solid foundations.
 The templates are created and maintained by industry veterans with extensive development experience in Python on Azure.

+### What tasks can I do with the templates?

 When you run a Python web `azd` template, you quickly complete several tasks:

-- **Create a starter application**: You build a website for a fictitious company named Relecloud.
+- **Create starter application**.
+You build a website for a fictitious company named Relecloud.
 The project code features many best practices for the Python frameworks and packages required for that particular stack of technologies.
 The template is intended to be a starting point for your application.
 You add or remove application logic and Azure resources as needed.
-- **Provision Azure resources**: You provision Azure resources for hosting your web app and database by using [Bicep](/azure/azure-resource-manager/bicep/overview), a popular infrastructure-as-code tool.
+- **Provision Azure resources**.
+You provision Azure resources for hosting your web app and database by using [Bicep](/azure/azure-resource-manager/bicep/overview), a popular infrastructure-as-code tool.
 Similar to the previous task, you can [modify the Bicep templates](quickstart-python-scale-bicep.md) to add more Azure services, as needed.
-- **Deploy the starter application to the newly provisioned Azure resources**: You automatically deploy your starter application.
+- **Deploy starter app to provisioned Azure resources**.
+You automatically deploy your starter application.
 This approach lets you quickly review the running program and decide what you want to modify.
-- **(Optional) Set up a GitHub repository and a CI/CD pipeline**: As an option, you can set up a GitHub repository, including a GitHub Actions [continuous integration/continuous delivery (CI/CD) pipeline](/azure-devops-docs/pipelines/apps/cd/azure/cicd-data-overview).
+- **(Optional) Set up GitHub repository and CI/CD pipeline**.
+As an option, you can set up a GitHub repository, including a GitHub Actions [continuous integration/continuous delivery (CI/CD) pipeline](/devops/pipelines/apps/cd/azure/cicd-data-overview).
 This approach lets you quickly make changes to the web project code.
 When you merge those changes to the *main* branch of your GitHub repo, the CI/CD pipeline publishes them to your new Azure hosting environment.

-## How can I access the templates?
+## Where can I access the templates?

 Many `azd` templates are available on the [Awesome Azure Developer CLI Templates gallery](https://azure.github.io/awesome-azd/).
 This collection offers unique Python web `azd` templates that provide a sample web app with feature parity across many different popular combinations of Azure resources and Python web frameworks.